asjadnaqvi/DiD/docs/theory and code/06_code.md

 # Theory and Stata code

 *This page is currently under construction.
-Don't use it!*
+Don't click on the links below!*

 This section aims to cover the papers with some discussion of the theory but mostly a deep dive into the Stata code.